Till, bruised and bitten to the bone

 - Harukanaru Toki no Naka de 3 has (parallel world version of) Musashibo Benkei and his naginata.
 Which also has good chances of being historically accurate...

-- Jarvan IV also wields a mansized Lance/Spear combination that he swings like a hammer and uses as a banner.
-Not to mention it's made from the bones of the various monsters he killed south of the Great Barrier, including Dragons.
+- Xin Zhao and Pantheon of Leagueof Legends both use spears.
+Jarvan IV also wields a mansized lance/spear combination that he swings like a hammer and can extend out to stab from far away.
+Not to mention it's made from the bones of the various monsters he killed south of the Great Barrier, including dragons.

 - Mages in Dragon Age II wield these instead of the staves seen in Dragon Age: Origins.